o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--kingston-university/index.md

 ---

-## Careers after User Experience Design Msc Kingston University [🔗](https://www.kingston.ac.uk/postgraduate/courses/user-experience-design-msc/)
+## Careers after User Experience Design Msc Kingston University [read more](https://www.kingston.ac.uk/postgraduate/courses/user-experience-design-msc/)
 Graduates of this course now work in roles such as user experience designer, user experience researcher, product owner, usability consultant, interaction designer, and information architect and content strategist.

 Some work in-house, at companies such as John Lewis, Aviva, IBM, E-Bay, BSkyB, RAC, Thomas Cook, BBC) in UK and around the world at Google (USA), Symantec, Microsoft and TPVision (India).
 Others work for agencies such as Systems Concepts, weare:London, AIA Worldwide, Amaro, Wilson Fletcher  and UI Centric, in the UK, and around the world at MediaEngine (Italy), Oxx (Norway) and Thoughtworks (Johannesburg).